Andre2503/credit-risk-classification/README.md

 ## Repository Structure:

 `Credit_Risk` - contains the jupyter notebook used to create our supervised learning machine model.
-This file also contains the `Resources` files which contains the dataset used for this model `ledning_data.csv`
+This file also contains the `Resources` file which contains the dataset used for this model `lending_data.csv`

 ## Overview of the Analysis
 This project involves a dataset provided by a bank, containing information on 77,536 loans, pre-classified as Healthy (0) or High-Risk (1).
 Notably, the dataset comprises 75,036 healthy loans and 2,500 high-risk ones, indicating a significant imbalance that could impact model performance.